aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Use head and tail to print the third line
 8. Writes the output of ls -al in a new file
 9. Duplicates the last line in same file using tail command
+10. Deletes regular files with a .js in current and subdirectories